iCIMS Receives Candidate Experience Award for Third Consecutive Year

 Oct 15, 2020, 09:42 ET

 HOLMDEL, N.J., Oct.
-15, 2020 /PRNewswire/ -- iCIMS, the leading talent cloud company that empowers employers to attract, engage, hire, and advance the world's best talent, received its third consecutive Candidate Experience (CandE) Award from Talent Board for its commitment to exceptional talent experiences. iCIMS ranked No. 3 amongst 123 organizations with candidate experience survey data.
+15, 2020 /PRNewswire/ -- iCIMS, the leading talent cloud company that empowers employers to attract, engage, hire, and advance the world's best talent, received its third consecutive Candidate Experience (CandE) Award from Talent Board for its commitment to exceptional talent experiences.

 "This past year has challenged how all employers engage with talent both inside and outside their organizations, but a strong candidate experience remains a top priority for iCIMS and the thousands of talent innovators in our customer community," said Irene DeNigris, chief people officer at iCIMS.
 "This recognition from Talent Board mirrors how deeply we value candidates' interaction with our recruitment and onboarding process, ultimately fueling our ability to create a collaborative, diverse, and passionate workforce."